cristianmtr/tracker/README.md

   - stress the client, not the server;

 ## NOTES

+- in frk_memberProject you have mappings informing about each user's position within each of the projects;
+    - as far as I can tell, it's 0 - request,
+    1 - member (can post tasks, can post comments, can modify tasks) ...
+    4 - moderator (can delete tasks)
+    5 - admin (can delete the list itself)

 - in order to access data from a specific row:
 ```javascript